Estate-sale detached on Drury Lane, walking distance to Burlington GO and downtown core

 Honest framing of unknowns, assumptions, and downside scenarios.

-Sold as-is (estate sale); buyer assumes condition risk and should budget for inspection-driven capex
+Property is sold as-is (estate sale); buyer assumes condition risk and should budget for full inspection and likely renovation.